open-socialism/open-socialism-site/why-create-a-new-system.md

 ---
-title: 'Why Create A New System?'
+title: Why Create A New System?
+description: Democratic captialism has been very successful over the past 300 years.
+Why would should anyone consider a new system?
 ---

 ## Democratic Capitalism (DC) Isn't That Bad Right?